This is an archived newsletter. Information featured in it may no longer be pertinent or accurate and some features may be missing.

 - Our standard $75 adoption fee is waived.

-(Pictured Below) Ynes, a FieldHaven Mature Cat, with her family at Montclair Villa Senior Residence.
+Pictured Below: Ynes, a FieldHaven Mature Cat, with her family at Montclair Villa Senior Care.
 Ynes won “Best Costume” at the Halloween Party – she dressed as a Black Cat!

 We are pleased to announce that we are now an official 501(c)3 non-profit organization, which means your generous donations are tax-deductible.